NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

     $ slapadd -l openldap-babaei-net.ldif
     $ slapcat

-Be advised that, <code>slapd</code> service name or <code>/var/db/openldap-data</code> database may have different names or paths on other operating systems.
+Be advised that, <code>slapd</code> service or <code>/var/db/openldap-data</code> database may have different names or paths on other operating systems.

 <br />